VIPAAR/lime-sdk-samples/SampleWeb/README.md

 Here are the steps to show a Help Lightning call inside of your web
 application:

-1. Acquire a user token, sessionId, session token, and a session URL.
+* Acquire a user token, sessionId, session token, and a session URL.
 (Please see the hlserver example on how this is done)
-1. Create a `<div>` that Help Lightning can embed into.
+* Create a `<div>` that Help Lightning can embed into.
-1. Include the following in your head sction:
+* Include the following in your head section:
 ```javascript
     <!-- Load help lightning JS SDK -->
     <script src="https://helplightning.net/sdk/helplightning.min.js"></script>